 Yes.
 Employees and their dependents can receive the Tuition Benefit at the same time as long as they meet the Tuition Benefit eligibility requirements.

-6. I am interested in taking more classes than the Tuition Benefit allows for any given semester, is this possible?
+6. I am interested in taking more classes than the Tuition Benefit allows for any given semester/quarter, is this possible?

-Any classes taken above the allotted amount noted in our Tuition Benefit policy for any semester are at the discretion of the Employee and the Employee will be financially responsible for any Tuition not covered under the Tuition Benefit Policy.
+Any classes taken above the allotted amount noted in our Tuition Benefit policy for any semester/quarter are taken at the discretion of the Employee and the Employee will be financially responsible for any Tuition not covered under the Tuition Benefit Policy.

 7. Is there a form I need to complete to receive the Tuition Benefit?